Join our inner circle to get the latest in travel, beauty, style & more !

 Are sex toys illegal in certain countries?

-While airport security staff in the UK won’t bat an eyelid at the sight of a dildo (they have seen it all before, we promise), not every country is the same.
-In fact, in some countries sex toys are classified as pornographic material, meaning your adult fun could be confiscated or at worst, place you in legal hot water, so it is definitely best to leave them at home.
+While airport security staff in the UK won’t bat an eyelid at the sight of a standard dildo (they have seen it all before, we promise), not every country is the same.
+In fact, in some countries sex toys are classified as pornographic material, meaning your adult fun could be confiscated or at worst, place you in legal hot water, including big fines, so it is definitely best to leave them at home.

 The final word on travelling with sex toys